My Teaching Experience

 In 2018 I gained my Post Graduate Certificate in Dyscalculia with Distinction and was granted an Assessment Practising Certificate and Approved Teacher Status Dyscalculia.
 This qualifies me as one of the first specialist teacher assessors for children with dyscalculia in the country.
 Having Level 7 qualifications in both dyslexia and dyscalculia is seen as the "gold standard" for assessing dyscalculia (Peter Jarrett, Chair of the British Dyslexia Association's Dyscalculia and Maths Difficulties Committee).

-My current teaching role involves supporting children with dyscalculia through the use of a structured, multisensory teaching program.
+I have just completed my latest teaching role, which involved supporting children with dyscalculia through the use of a structured, multisensory teaching program.
+I am now self-employed as a full-time specialist dyscalculia tutor, working exclusively online.
 I am involved with staff training, both internally and within the local community of schools, and have run dyscalculia INSET at schools across the South East of England.